trinodb/trino/presto-docs/src/main/sphinx/connector/hive-s3.rst

 This is accomplished by having a table or database location that uses an S3 prefix, rather than an HDFS prefix.

-Presto uses its own S3 filesystem for the URI prefixes ``s3://``, ``s3n://`` and  ``s3a://``.
+Trino uses its own S3 filesystem for the URI prefixes ``s3://``, ``s3n://`` and  ``s3a://``.

 S3 Configuration Properties